-I found an article in The Telegraph entitled, “Red squirrels are fighting back against the greys, experts claim.”
-It implies pine martens are saving the red squirrel as well as a grey squirrel trapping program.
-That was introduced to reduce the grey population and give the reds a chance of survival.
+The article implies Pine Martens are saving the red squirrel as much as a grey squirrel trapping program is.
+The trapping program was introduced to reduce the grey population and give the reds a chance of survival.

 Apparently predatory martens (see image above) are helping to save the red squirrel.
 It turns out that they are inclined to eat grey squirrels which they find nice and plump.
 The pine marten can catch the grey because they move slowly.
 This has been found in a Northern Ireland study where the pine marten isn’t so rare as first thought.

 There was plenty of Northumberland wildlife – Red Squirrel included – near Doxford Cottages this May (2012).
 I have seen the following within 6m of my living room: Brown Rat, Red Squirrel, male & female Great Spotted Woodpecker, male & female Chaffinch, male Robin, Blue tit, Coal Tit, Great Tit, Green-finch, Nuthatch, Wood Pigeon, Crow, Rook, Jackdaw, Sparrow, male & female Pheasant, male Blackbird.